eRedekopp/ToneTest/Documentation/README.txt

 and I don't have an infinite budget for writing docs, so this information is far from complete.
 My email is at the bottom of this document; I will happily reply to questions about this code, provided that I can still remember how it works.

+I strongly recommend that you read hearing-tests.txt and mvc.txt first because they provide the highest-level descriptions of what this application does and how it all works together

     README.txt (this file):
         Overview information and this table of contents